-Baby is old enough to be interested in other children – to play near them, in reaction to them, and sometimes even in collaboration with them – but there’s a good chance that her social skills are still developing.
-Even once she’s made a connection with another child, either on her own or with your help, she still may need the occasional helping hand for figuring out how to interact once she starts playing – either during the game or after the fact.
+Baby is old enough to be interested in other children – to play near them, in reaction to them, and sometimes even in collaboration with them – but there’s a good chance that their social skills are still developing.
+Even once they're made a connection with another child, either on their own or with your help, they still may need the occasional helping hand for figuring out how to interact once they start playing – either during the game or after the fact.

 - The obvious: Toddlers aren’t great at sharing, but as they play together more they’ll start to understand that using toys in a collaborative way can be more fun for everyone.
-You can help Baby work on some of these ideas as she plays – or just step in calmly when it looks like an early attempt at sharing or working together might start to get messy.
+You can help Baby work on some of these ideas as they play – or just step in calmly when it looks like an early attempt at sharing or working together might start to get messy.
 There’s a balance that every parent needs to figure out for themselves here, between letting toddlers develop the social skills they need by trying new things – and not always succeeding – and teaching them about how to relate to others by coaching them through situations.

 - The equalizer: Unfortunately, these early social experiments can get a little tricky when everyone involved in them is still working on issues like aggression, sharing, and impulse control.
-Your first priority is Baby’s safety and the safety of the other child, but if neither toddler’s safety is at stake, it’s up to you (and maybe to Baby’s playmate’s parent) to decide whether it’s the kind of situation where you should step in and soothe any hurt feelings, or whether Baby and her playmate might have the skills to work it out for themselves.
+Your first priority is Baby’s safety and the safety of the other child, but if neither toddler’s safety is at stake, it’s up to you (and maybe to Baby’s playmate’s parent) to decide whether it’s the kind of situation where you should step in and soothe any hurt feelings, or whether Baby and their playmate might have the skills to work it out for themselves.

-- The follow-up: Talking to Baby about her own feelings about a friend, a playdate, or just a random encounter with another toddler, along with what the other child might have been thinking or feeling, can help her develop her empathy and social awareness and may help the next playdate run more smoothly.
+- The follow-up: Talking to Baby about their own feelings about a friend, a playdate, or just a random encounter with another toddler, along with what the other child might have been thinking or feeling, can help them develop their empathy and social awareness and may help the next playdate run more smoothly.

 The parent component